Defendicon786/QuizApp/README.md

 `.app-container` class ensures a consistent max-width of 1200px with responsive padding adjustments.
 Color variables adapt automatically when dark mode is enabled so content remains legible in both themes.

+## Post-Login Background Cleanup
+All authenticated pages now use a plain white background with no images.
+This reduces visual clutter and keeps the focus on quiz content.
+The rule lives in `code/assets/css/dark-mode.css` and overrides any inline page headers or body backgrounds.